 The assessment of water quality in North Carolina is required under Sections 303(d) and 305(b) of the Clean Water Act and is to be reported on every two years.
-This assessment is formally known as the Integrated Report.
+This assessment is also known as the Integrated Report.
 The assessment is conducted in 3 parts:

 - The first part of the assessment is collecting water quality data; DWR and Monitoring Coalitions collect thousands of surface water quality samples throughout NC’s lakes, rivers, and streams for a variety of parameters.

 - The second part of the assessment is comparing each water quality sample collected to the appropriate North Carolina water quality standard.
 If enough water quality samples exceed the respective water quality standard for that parameter then the waterbody could be considered impaired depending on the assessment methodology.

 - The third part of the assessment is the assessment methodology.
 The assessment methodology describes how many exceedances of water quality standards a waterbody can have for a particular pollutant, the data window used for the assessment (usually 5 years), and what integrated reporting category will be assigned to each waterbody-parameter combination.

 Each monitored waterbody in North Carolina receives an assessment every two years.
 The most current assessment is the Draft 2014 Integrated Report and is available on the right side of the page.
 The first page of the document defines the assessment categories.
 Additional assessment categories are typically added from year to year to aid in tracking assessment history and restoration activities.

 What are impaired waters?

 Impaired waters are a subset of the assessments made where water quality samples for a particular parameter on a waterbody exceed water quality standards and the assessment methodology has determined that the waterbody is indeed impaired for the particular parameter.
 Impaired waters are grouped into two categories: